isomerpages/ogp-buildforgood/_projects/interactsg.md

 ### About the team
 ![](/images/palate%20pals.jpg)

-Hello everyone, we are Palate Pals!
+Hello everyone, we are interact.sg!
 We are a team of five passionate individuals focused on fostering community culture and promoting mental health for students in Singapore, combining our light-hearted approach with innovative solutions to create a lasting impact.

 *Team members: Shawn Sim Zhao Xun, Tan Shi Xin, Raihan Rizqullah, Benn Tan Jia Ming, Maximus Tan Wei Jun*